Position: Multimodal Large Language Models Can Significantly Advance Scientific Reasoning: Background

 \subsection{Scientific Reasoning}

 Scientific reasoning is the intellectual process of forming hypotheses, interpreting evidence, and applying logical frameworks to solve problems or explain phenomena \cite{bao2009learning,lawson2004nature}.
 Its importance spans diverse scientific domains, such as mathematics, physics, chemistry, and biology, where it drives discovery, fosters understanding, and enables practical innovation.
-With the rise of multimodal data, scientific reasoning increasingly requires integrating and synthesizing information from multiple sources, including textual, visual, and other modalities.
-We elaborate on the formal formulation of the task in Appendix \ref{app:task_formulation}.
+With the rise of multimodal data, scientific reasoning increasingly requires integrating and synthesizing information from multiple sources, including textual, visual, and other modalities\footnote{See the formal formulation of the task in Appendix \ref{app:task_formulation}.}.

 The significance of scientific reasoning in the MLLM context is profound.
 By enabling models to connect disparate data points and infer relationships across modalities, MLLMs hold the potential to transform how researchers approach interdisciplinary problems.
-This capability is critical for addressing grand challenges such as climate modeling, drug discovery, and sustainable engineering \cite{zhang2024scientific}.
-Moreover, enhancing MLLM-based scientific reasoning aligns with the broader goal of advancing AGI, as it exemplifies the synthesis of learning, abstraction, and decision-making across various domains.
+This capability is critical for addressing grand challenges such as climate modeling, drug discovery, \textit{etc} \cite{zhang2024scientific}.
+Moreover, enhancing MLLM-based scientific reasoning aligns with broader goal of advancing AGI, as it exemplifies synthesis of learning, abstraction, and decision-making across domains \cite{Guo2025SciVerseUT,thawakar2025llamavo1}.